SCRN-VRC/SVM-Face-and-Object-Detection-Shader/README.md

 ## Problems

 I have fixed most of the problems I listed in the previous implementation.
 However,
-1. Cameras are friends only, you can only show this to your friends.
+1. In VRChat, cameras are friends only, you can only show this to your friends.
 2. SVMs needs to store data of the hyperplane that does the classification.
 So more training = more complex hyper plane = lag in game.

 ## Setup